Disposal guide

 FDA-cleared rigid plastic, puncture-resistant, labeled

 FDA-approved sharps containers are sold at pharmacies (Walgreens, CVS, Rite Aid) for $5-15.
-They're rigid red plastic, puncture-resistant, leak-proof, with a one-way lid.
-NEVER use a soda bottle, milk jug, or coffee can as a sharps container — they're not puncture-resistant and most disposal sites will reject them.
+They are rigid red plastic, puncture-resistant, leak-proof, with a one-way lid.
+Never use a soda bottle, milk jug, or coffee can as a sharps container.
+They are not puncture-resistant, and most disposal sites will reject them.
 Some county HHW programs distribute free containers to diabetic residents.

 Pharmacy drop-off (option 1)

-Many Walgreens, CVS, Rite Aid, and independent pharmacies accept full sharps containers for free — it's part of their community-health programs.
-Call ahead because not every location participates.
-Pharmacies don't accept loose needles, only sealed FDA-approved containers.
+Many Walgreens, CVS, Rite Aid, and independent pharmacies accept full sharps containers for free, as part of their community-health programs.
+Call ahead, because not every location participates.
+Pharmacies do not accept loose needles, only sealed FDA-approved containers.

 Mail-back program (option 2)

-Several companies sell mail-back sharps kits ($30-50 for a 1-quart kit) that include a container + pre-paid UPS / USPS shipping label.
-After filling, seal it and mail.
+Several companies sell mail-back sharps kits ($30-50 for a 1-quart kit) that include a container and a pre-paid UPS or USPS shipping label.
+Fill it, seal it, mail it.
 Useful for residents in rural areas without convenient pharmacy drop-off.
 The most common providers are Stericycle, Sharps Compliance, and UPS-distributed BD kits.

 County household-hazardous-waste (HHW) (option 3)